The main symptoms of Coronavirus (Covid-19) are:

 If you develop symptoms when you are in one of our campuses, please go to the designated isolation room and notify our staff lead who will help you.

-If you develop symptoms when you are away from our campuses, please notify us using our online form so we can ensure that you receive all the right support.
+If you develop symptoms when you are away from our campuses, please notify us following our process outlined here so we can ensure that you receive all the right support.

 Self-isolation is when you do not leave your home because you have, or might have, Covid-19.

 This helps stop the spread of the virus to other people.